Intro to input tables

 Row edit history column | Displays system-generated metadata related to row edits | Last updated at (timestamp), Last updated by (user) |

-Sigma doesnโt delete input table data from a connected data platform.
-To remove input table data, you must delete it directly in the data platform.
+You can delete input table elements in workbooks, but Sigma does not delete the corresponding input table data written to your data platform.
+To remove this data, you must delete it directly in the data platform.